github/developer.github.com/content/changes/2014-12-03-preview-the-new-organization-webhooks-api.md

 Today we're very excited [to announce Organization Webhooks][dotcom-blog-post].
 We're always looking for ways to improve the integration experience and give you the tools needed to extend the GitHub experience.
-Organization Webhooks allow you to easily subscribe to events that happen across an entire organization, whether it's an issue being opened or a new repository being created.
+Organization Webhooks allow you to subscribe to events that happen across an entire organization, whether it's an issue being opened or a new repository being created.